emilholmegaard/doc-architect/docs/code-quality.md

 # Code Quality Reports

 DocArchitect uses automated code analysis to maintain high code quality and provide visibility into the codebase's health.
-Weekly analysis reports are generated using [Sokrates](https://github.com/zeljkoobrenovic/sokrates), a comprehensive code analysis tool.
+Weekly analysis reports are generated using [Sokrates](https://github.com/zeljkoobrenovic/sokrates), a comprehensive code analysis tool that provides deep insights into code structure, complexity, and evolution.

 ## Accessing Reports